unsplash/sum-types-io-ts/docs/modules/index.ts.md

 Derive a codec for any given sum `A` in which all the constructors are nullary, decoding and encoding to/from the constructor tags via conversion functions.
-Useful for working with stringly APIs.
+Consider instead `getCodecFromStringlyMappedNullaryTag` for stringly APIs.

 **Signature**